Redawt/f4-frost-guide/mo2.md

 These settings allow for files from mods to be loaded in-game.
 It is intentional that the bottom setting does not have anything after the =
 {:.info}

-**If you did everything correctly, it should look similar to this:
+**If you did everything correctly, it should look similar to the picture.**
+Keep in mind that your ini file might look different or even empty, that is normal.
+Just make sure that the settings you've added (the ones in the red box in the picture) are present.

 ![mo2 ini loose files](./assets/images/loosefiles.png "mo2 ini editor loose files")

 ## INI Tweaks